Data quality explained

 Wikipedia suggests that data is generally considered high quality if it is fit for [its] intended uses in operations, decision making and planning.
 They use this diagram to explain the different and most common quality dimensions used by traditional encyclopaedias (format, authority), wikipedia (style, completeness, timeliness, objectivity, credibility, relevance and readability) and Web 2.0 (usefulness, reputation, involvement and accessibility), so a good overview of the approach from yesterday and today.

-The important part of the Wiki description for us is ‘intended uses in operations’, as quiet often we find that data is structured perhaps to support old processes, or maybe it was previously fit for purpose but hasn’t kept up with the pace of change or new processes.
+The important part of the Wiki description for us is ‘intended uses in operations’, as quite often we find that data is structured perhaps to support old processes, or maybe it was previously fit for purpose but hasn’t kept up with the pace of change or new processes.

 Granite 5’s view is that good quality data is sensibly structured, easy to understand and consistent.
 We often say that if data or logic can’t be communicated easily in an Excel document without annotations and notes then the data quality isn’t good.
 But whilst data is of course about rows and columns of raw data, data quality is often measured on how data is used, so more focused on processes.
 For this reason we often review our clients business processes, to make sure that their data enables them to work how they’d like to, not necessarily how they’ve always worked before.